Marantle/Chamberlain/README.md

 - Floor plan window with a top-down view of your rooms and a live position dot
 - Share layouts with your group, party or raid (consent dialog on every request, block list included)
 - Per-house data keyed by house GUID, so two houses on one account stay separate
+- Descriptions for rooms, that can optionally be read out loud by your favorite NPC talking heads
+- Multiple floors via some geofence trickery since WoW does not expose player elevation to addons.

 ## Slash commands